How to upgrade, downgrade, or cancel your plan

 What can’t be done through this flow

-Section titled “What can’t be done through this flow”- Enterprise: not purchasable through the in-app flow.
-Click Contact Us on the Enterprise card.
+Section titled “What can’t be done through this flow”- Enterprise — not purchasable in-app; click Contact us on the Enterprise card.

-- Switching billing cycle (monthly ↔ annual) without changing tier: not yet supported as its own action; the cycle is part of an upgrade transaction.
+- Switching billing cycle (monthly ↔ annual) on the same tier — not yet a standalone action; the cycle is part of a tier-change transaction.

 Related